 Although many symptoms are similar, it is important that sinusitis is not mistaken for rhinitis.
 Rhinitis is an inflammation of the mucus membrane of the nose, not the paranasal sinuses.
-It is often caused by allergies, increased sensitivity to irritants such as smoke, temperature changes or the overuse of decongestant nasal sprays.
+It is often caused by allergies (allergic rhinitis, commonly known as hay fever), increased sensitivity to irritants such as smoke, temperature changes or the overuse of decongestant nasal sprays.
 Poorly controlled rhinitis can, however, lead to sinusitis.

 Early treatment can reduce the need for medications

 Around half of all sinus infections will resolve without antibiotics.
 In people with frequent infections it is important to treat the underlying problems, such as allergy.
 It is also important to treat symptoms promptly, as soon as they are noticed, which will often prevent the need for antibiotics.
 Examples of treatments include:

 - Steam inhalations - use a bowl of hot water with a towel over your head.
 This will help to thin the mucus and make it easier to drain